Today, we’re going to talk about how to find houses to flip.

 You might even find people who not only want to sell their current home but who need to buy their next.

 4. Other Local Professionals

-A lot of real estate investors make the mistake of only networking with other real estate professionals.
+Many real estate investors make the mistake of only networking with other real estate professionals.
 But there are a lot of industries that may be helpful if you’re looking to flip a house.

-Estate sales professionals, estate auctions, senior living communities — often these individuals know about properties before they hit the market.
+Estate sales professionals, estate auctions, senior living communities — often, these individuals know about properties before they hit the market.
 Think about people within your community who might be able to give you a referral, even if they aren’t in your industry.
 Join groups with other professionals and business owners.
 Make it clear that you can help people who want to sell properties fast.

-Personal networking is absolutely one of my favorite strategies for anything related to real estate investing.
+Personal networking is one of my favorite strategies for anything related to real estate investing.
 Once people know that you’re a “house flipper,” they’ll come to you with houses that they think are great investments.

 Malcolm Gladwell talked about “nodes”; highly connected people who know thousands of individuals and actively keep in contact with them.
 In this digital-first world, it’s easier to recognize who is a “node” in your community.
 Do they have thousands of friends on Facebook?
 Tens of thousands of followers on Twitter?

-By interfacing with savvy professionals and business owners in your community who function as networking “nodes,” you’re more likely to get deals coming straight to you.
+By interfacing with savvy professionals and business owners in your community who function as networking “nodes,” you’re more likely to get deals straight to you.

 5. Targeted Advertising

 The positive about targeted advertising is that it brings in leads who are already looking for someone like you.
-The negative is that you need to pump a lot of money into it and once you stop putting money into it, you stop getting leads.
+The negative is that you need to pump a lot of money into it, and once you stop putting money into it, you stop getting leads.